PEKennedy/Jackal_Macro_Controller/pk_control/README.md

 and the real robot.
 A configuration for rviz is provided in this package, but is unused and unneeded.

+## Some basic ROS commands
+ROS provides command line tools that are useful for debugging, here is a sample:
+For rostopics:
+- rostopic list >>> lists all available rostopics
+- rostopic info /cmd_vel >>> lists information about a certain topic
+- rostopic echo /cmd_vel >>> prints all data being sent to this topic
+- rostopic pub /cmd_vel '' >>> publishes data to this rostopic
+For rosparams:
+- rosparam list
+- rosparam get /run_id
+- rosparam set /my_param 'Hello'
+For rosservice:
+- rosservice list
+- rosservice info /rosout_get_loggers

 ## The network bug
 One of the persistently frustrating parts of development is a particular network bug at UNB.
 Symptoms are: